sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

 The `-location` option specifies the lever arm :math:`(x,y,z)`.
 This defines the translation from the IMU to the aiding sensor, in the IMU frame.
 See the lever arm documentation for further information.

+A stream Id is a unique identifier for each GAD input.
+One device can output any number of streams, these streams would each have different Ids.
+When sending your data to the INS you should ensure each data source has a unique Id.

 .. _velocityodomexample:

 Example